Old Testament [OT]

 OT1160 Psalms

-This course introduces students to the God of the Psalter and role of the psalms in the life of faith.
+This course introduces students to the God of the Psalter and the role of the psalms in the life of faith.
 Students are introduced to the interpretation of Hebrew poetry as well as the theological interpretation and analysis of the main types of psalms.
-Consideration is given to the use of psalms in Christian worship, preaching ministry, hymnody and spirituality.
+Consideration is given to the use of psalms in Christian worship, preaching ministry, hymnody, and spirituality.

 Prerequisite: LG0110 Biblical Hebrew for all M.Div. and M.A. - Bible students